The Rubin The Tenth Karmapa and Tibet’s Turbulent 17th Century Conference

 Student tickets must be purchased via phone or in-person.

-Conference registration includes complimentary admission to the museum's galleries.
+Conference registration includes complimentary admission to the museum.

 The conference is supported, in part, by an award from the National Endowment for the Arts and the E. Rhodes and Leona B. Carpenter Foundation.